basejumpa/strike-vest/README.md

     ping 192.168.4.1

-Browsing to http://192.168.4.1 does not work on the WiFi client.
+Browsing to http://192.168.4.1 works on the WiFi client:
+You see "Welcome on the StrikeVest" in the browser.

 ## Expected behavior